SamanthaBooth81/Edinburgh-School-Of-Kathak/README.md

 - https://www.youtube.com/watch?v=JV2FQLYp3hU

 I have placed it on the homepage so that users new to Kathak can see exactly what style they will learn if they join and so that experienced dancers get a taste of the style.

+The background Images were downloaded from:
+- https://unsplash.com/ and optimized using a JPEG Optimizer